iyildiz/java2kotlin/README.md

     -- Extensions allow you add code to classes in other libraries that you don't have access to -- They shall be imported in case of usage out of the package.
+    -- They can be used from Java with the extra receiver parameter -- Receivers can be `nullable` types as well, like `String?`.
+    But make sure you give a good name telling that the variable calling that method can be null.
+Other wise users may be confused
-    -- They can be used from Java with the extra receiver parameter -- They can't access private member of the classes they are extending -- There is No Kotlin SDK, it is Java SDK + some extension files
+    -- They can't access private member of the classes they are extending -- There is No Kotlin SDK, it is Java SDK + some extension files
 - **Local function:** You can scope functions inside functions